True Faith (song)

-"True Faith" is a song by New Order, co-written and co-produced by the band and Stephen Hague.
-It was the first New Order single since their debut "Ceremony" to be issued in the UK as two separate 12" singles.
-The second 12" single features two remixes of "True Faith" by Shep Pettibone.
-Both versions of the 12" (and also the edited 7") include the song "1963".
+"True Faith" is a song by English rock band New Order, co-written and co-produced by the band and Stephen Hague.
+It was the first New Order single since their debut "Ceremony" to be issued in the UK as two separate 12-inch singles.
+The second 12-inch single features two remixes of "True Faith" by Shep Pettibone.
+Both versions of the 12-inch (and also the edited 7-inch) include the song "1963".
 "True Faith" is one of New Order's most popular songs.

 The single peaked at No. 4 in the United Kingdom on its original release in 1987.
-In the United States, "True Faith" became New Order's first single to chart in the Hot 100, ultimately peaking at No. 32.

-A "True Faith" remix 12" single and CD single were released in 1994, and another "True Faith" remix 12" single and CD single were released in 2001.
+In the United States, "True Faith" became New Order's first single to appear on the Billboard Hot 100 chart, ultimately peaking at No. 32.
+A "True Faith" remix 12-inch single and CD single were released in 1994, and another "True Faith" remix 12-inch single and CD single were released in 2001.
 The 1994 remix charted in the UK at No. 9.

 Original releases

 New Order wrote and recorded "True Faith" and "1963" during a 10-day studio session with producer Stephen Hague.
 The two songs were written as new material for New Order's first singles compilation album, Substance 1987.
 After the two songs were recorded, the band's US management decided that "True Faith" was the stronger track and would be released as the new single, with "1963" as the B-side ("1963" was remixed and issued as a single in its own right in 1994).

 "That wasn't really a happy period in New Order's life," recalled Peter Hook.
 "Let's just say it was a bit of a battle for me to get on there at all, apart from in the sense of helping write the song.
 Musically, we were moving more towards straight dance and I was keen on keeping the New Order I'd known and loved.
 I eventually managed to get my bass on the original version.
 But, of course, the first thing any remixers do is take off my bass and put their own on.
 I sometimes feel like attaching a note saying, How about keeping the bass?"

 While never appearing on an original album, it was included on most of the band's "best of" collections (Substance 1987, The Best of New Order, Retro, International, Singles and Total).
 The first public performance of the song took place at the 1987 Glastonbury Festival; this version appears on the group's BBC Radio 1 Live in Concert album.

-The original 7" version of the song did not appear on any album until 2011's Total: From Joy Division to New Order.
+The original 7-inch version of the song did not appear on any album until 2011's Total: From Joy Division to New Order.